leto/mastering_dpow/README.md

 they require a coordinated effort of all exchanges/mining pools/users upgrading, since it is a hard fork.
 Take this into consideration when planning upgrade timelines.

-## Yearly Hard Forks

-Every year Komodo does a hard fork, which coincides with electing new notaries, which usually happens in early May.
-Electing new notaries means changing the KMD source code to list these new pubkeys and removing old ones.
-This means that any coin using DPoW will *also need to hardfork at a coordinated time*, i.e.  coins using DPoW will also fork in May each year, after new KMD notaries have been elected and the new notarization season begins.

-Coins can turn this yearly hard-fork into an opportunity to make any other non-emergency changes that would be consensus-level hard-forks.
-It allows a yearly upgrade window for each coin, where a hardfork is going to happen anyway.
-For instance, the size of the maximum OP\_RETURN might be changed, or a different difficulty algorithm used (test it thoroughly first!).

-Additionally, there is a preferred time of year where it makes the most sense to integrate DPoW, essentially directly after the yearly KMD notary election and hard-fork.
-That prevents a situation where adding DPoW integration in March requires a hard-fork and then the KMD notary election requires another hard-fork just a short-time later.
-Exchanges are not excited to update full nodes and some exchanges attempt to charge for full node updates (which the author finds scammy), so timing the integration of DPoW services can be very strategic.

 # DPOWconfs protect against double spends with no code changes